sefatanam/vscode-pretty-home/README.md

 **Release Notes:**
 - **1.0.0**: Initial release with core features.
+- **1.1.0**: Configurable to show default in homepage accessible from command pallete

 **Contributing:**
 Contributions are welcome.
 Feel free to submit issues or pull requests on [GitHub](https://github.com/sefatanam/vscode-pretty-home).